 The Bottom Line

 Everybody needs help from time to time.
-Don’t be afraid to ask for it!
-Whether you need help keeping the lights on, or keeping your roof over your head, there are programs out there that can help you.
+Don’t be afraid to speak up and ask for it.
+Even if you can’t get help specifically for your electric bill, there are other ways to get help and free up part of your budget to put toward energy.
 The programs and organizations talked about here are great places to start.